 Related Article: Complete Guide to Wizarding World of Harry Potter Wands

-One of the easiest clues to time is right is right before the dragon in Harry Potter World blows its flames, the Ironbelly makes a growl in prep for its big performance.
+Another one of the most common questions we receive is, how often does the dragon breathe fire at universal?
+And as a general rule of thumb, the Harry Potter dragon breathes fire every 10-15 minutes.
+And one of the easiest clues to time it right is right before the dragon in Harry Potter World blows its flames, the Ironbelly makes a growl in prep for its big performance.
 The growl is a guaranteed notification that flames are about to fly.

 While there isn’t an official Diagon Alley Dragon schedule, you can be guaranteed to see the dragon breathe fire about every 10 minutes.
 If you’re unsure, ask a witch or wizard Universal team member to let you know when the best time to view the dragon is.
 The Diagon Alley dragon breathing fire times are easy to predict because you can start to hear a loud rumble or roar.
 You will hear this a few times throughout Diagon Alley at Universal Studios before the piping hot fire comes out of it’s mouth!